Fong20/Fong20/README.md

 **Programming languages:** `Python` , `Java`

 ## Current learnings 🌱:
-As a newbie in the tech industry,I am always open to learning new knowledge and strive to be better every single day!
+As a newbie in the tech industry, I am always open to learning new knowledge and strive to be better every single day!

 I’m currently conducting ...
-- extra learning on Python to enhance my understanding
+- extra learning on Python to enhance my understanding.
-- networking studies to learn the fundamentals of networking
+- networking studies to learn the fundamentals of networking.

 ## Where to find me! 📫
 - Instagram: https://www.instagram.com/_weitze/